mackans95/FrontEndChallengeOne/README-template.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [CSS filter generator by Barrett Sonntag](https://codepen.io/sosuke/pen/Pjoqqp) - This helped me for when trying to fiddle with the background-colors of my images.
+  The solutions didnt end up solving my issue, but still was a cool little thing and i thought i would share it.

 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author